bertmelis/espMqttClient/README.md

   - Espressif ESP32 using the ESP IDF
 - Basic Linux compatibility*.
 This includes WSL on Windows

     > Linux compatibility is mainly for automatic testing.
-It relies on a quick and dirty Arduino-style `Client` with a POSIX TCP client underneath and Arduino-style `IPAddress` class.
+It relies on a quick and dirty Arduino-style `Client` with a POSIX TCP client underneath and Arduino-style `ClientPosixIPAddress` class.
 These are lacking many features needed for proper Linux support.

 # Documentation